 □ Click the button.
-The dialog displays the Create windom □ In the Index field, specify the value □ Click the Ok button.
-The device adds a profile. □ Specify the following settings for the accept-nity. □ Protocol column = nitp □ Task code column = 02, 30, 50, 9B □ Apply the settings temporarily.
-To do profile: enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. no dpi amp protect-mode To deactivate the Program and mode protect function. dpi amp task-code add 9B description modify-configuration To add a user-specific task code . dpi amp task-code add 9B To add a task code 9B. description modify-configuration To specify the description modify-configuration. dpi amp profile add 1 description To add an AMP Enforcer profile. accept-nitp protocol nitp task-code 02,30,50,9B dpi amp profile add 1 To add the AMP Enforcer profile with index = 1. description accept-nitp To specify the description accept-nitp. protocol nitp To specify the protocol nitp. task-code 02,30,50,9B To specify the task codes 02,30,50,9B.
-Activate the AMP Enforcer profile. ☐ Mark the checkbox in the Profile active e column. ☐ Apply the settings temporarily.
+The dialog displays the Create windo □ In the Index field, specify the value □ Click the Ok button.
+The device adds a profile. □ Specify the following settings for the accept-nity profile: enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. no dpi amp protect-mode To deactivate the Program and mode protect function. dpi amp task-code add 9B description modify-configuration To add a user-specific task code . dpi amp task-code add 9B To add a task code 9B. description modify-configuration To specify the description modify-configuration. dpi amp profile add 1 description To add an AMP Enforcer profile. accept-nitp protocol nitp task-code 02,30,50,9B dpi amp profile add 1 To add the AMP Enforcer profile with index = 1. description accept-nitp To specify the description accept-nitp. • protocol nitp To specify the protocol nitp. task-code 02,30,50,9B To specify the task codes 02,30,50,9B.
+Activate the AMP Enforcer profile. e column. $\ \square$ Apply the settings temporarily.
 To do this, click the 🗸 button. dpi amp profile enable 1 To activate the AMP Enforcer profile 1.
 After activating the profile, the device helps prevent profile modifications.
 Apply the AMP Enforcer profile to the data stream. ☐ Open the Network Security > DPI > AM P Enforcer > Global dialog. ☐ Click the 1 button. dpi amp commit To apply the AMP Enforcer profiles.